Genogram Symbols

 • Limerence: A solid line with two interlocking circles represents limerence, a state of intense romantic obsession or infatuation.

 For a practical insight into creating these genogram symbols and effectively utilizing them, you can explore these counseling genogram templates on Creately.
-Their simplicity and standardization make it suitable for various professional fields, from family therapy to social work.
+Their simplicity and standardization make them suitable for various professional fields, from family therapy to social work.

 This image depicts a genogram with emotional relationships.